 At Oakbrook our goal is to prepare graduates to use the gifts and talents God has blessed them with at the post high school institution that fits them best.
 We desire to aid them in their college search to discover the school where they will continue their academic growth into the young men and women God intended them to be.
 Our curriculum provides them with the environment to hone their skills and their interests and to prepare them for the academic needs of their education beyond the halls of Oakbrook.
 While this preparation is a process that involves the general programs offered at the elementary level, significant focus begins in the 8th grade and continues through 11th grade as students take the Preliminary SAT/National Merit Scholarship Qualifying Test.
 In the 9th and 10th grades, course selection is emphasized as a means to support and challenge SAT/National Merit Scholarship Qualifying each student's academic needs and goals.
-Junior Seminar initiates the formal college preparation process, and the various requirements for college admission.
+Junior Seminar initiates the formal college preparation process with instruction for taking the ACT and SAT college admission exams, the introduction to the college application process, and the various requirements for college admission.
 College selection and planning begins in earnest during junior year as conferences are scheduled with our College Guidance Counselor to assist both parents and students in the evaluation of each student's goals and abilities and the identification of potential college choices.
 And finally, in August Oakbrook College Boot Camp kicks off the intensive campaign of writing college essays, completing college applications, examining financial aid and scholarship availability.